gilnam74/vex-sneppet/VEX-Quick-start.md

     }
 ```

 Where `int n=0; n<10; n++` is a description how many times we will run the code inside the loop: starting from 0, ending at 10, with a step of 1.
-Here `n` is a variable which define a **cycle step**: 1,2,3,4 ...
+Here `n` is a variable which define a **iteration step**: 1,2,3,4 ...
 10.

 Check geometry spreadsheet, we get our 10 points.
 Now they all share the same position {0,0,0}.

 [![](https://c1.staticflickr.com/1/809/40204608945_7ecb8fe916_o.gif)](https://c1.staticflickr.com/1/809/40204608945_7ecb8fe916_o.gif)

 Next, we need to set a proper position for each point inside our loop to form a line.
 Our first point may stay at the origin `{0, 0, 0}` but each next point should have X coordinate increasing by the certain value — distance from the previous point: `{<distanse>, 0, 0}`.
-The most obvious and common way to define this increasing value is to use **cycle step** of the loop `n`:
+The most obvious and common way to define this increasing value is to use **iteration step** of the loop `n`:

 ```C
 // Create 10 points with 1 unit distance between them along the X-axis